 Nemesis VI, WI 6.

 Betsy grew up in the Pacific Northwest, with the mountains, rivers and rocky coastlines as her playground.
-Remote scapes, harsh mountain conditions, and the company of those who “get it” energize and inspire her.
+Remote landscapes, harsh conditions, and the company of those who “get it” energize and inspire her.

 Betsy has been working with Carolyn since 2012.
 She is dedicated to the continuous learning of new tools and techniques – both inside and outside of the gym – that effect self-growth, injury prevention, and blasting through obstacles.
 In addition to her work at Ripple Effect Training, Betsy teaches AIARE avalanche rescue and safety classes for Paragon Guides and Colorado Mountain College, runs trips domestically and internationally for International Mountain Guides, and teaches climbing and rock rescue for Colorado Mountain College.
 She also most recently helped Tanice Kitchener, DPT (Rocky Mountain Therapros) develop and launch her Blood Flow Restriction Training Program.